Skip to content

 }

-Scopes allow you to quickly configure settings required to deploy a workflow on different infrastructure using different software management.
-For example, the executor scope can be used to provide settings for the deployment of a workflow on a HPC cluster.
+Scopes allow you to quickly configure settings required to deploy a pipeline on different infrastructure using different software management.
+For example, the executor scope can be used to provide settings for the deployment of a pipeline on a HPC cluster.
 Similarly, the singularity scope controls how Singularity containers are executed by Nextflow.
 Multiple scopes can be included in the same .config file using a mix of dot prefixes and curly brackets.
 See the Nextflow documentation for more information on writing configuration files, as well as this list of configuration options.

 Exercise 1.3.7 ⏱ 3 mins